Brooks Koepka’s PGA Tour Return: Grinding It Out, Not Lighting It Up

 Brooks Koepka sinks his final put of the day during the WM Phoenix Open on February 12, 2022, at TPC Scottsdale in Scottsdale, AZ.
 (Photo by Zachary BonDurant for Icon Sportswire via Getty Images)

-Instead, it’s been the quiet story of a champion learning humility the hard way: showing up at Myrtle Beach while the stars played Quail Hollow, fighting for FedEx Cup points in events he used to headline, and watching higher-ranked LIV holdouts like Rahm and DeChambeau sit pretty from afar.
+Instead, it’s been the quiet story of a champion learning humility the hard way: showing up at Myrtle Beach while the stars played Quail Hollow, fighting for FedEx Cup points in events he used to headline, and watching higher-ranked LIV holdouts like Rahm contend at majors.

-Koepka has three majors left this season to remind everyone who he is.
-The PGA Championship at Aronimink is this week, followed by the U.S. Open, then across the pond to Royal Birkdale.
-If he contends at any, the conversation could shift.
+Koepka has two majors left this season to remind everyone who he is.
+The U.S. Open next month, then across the pond to Royal Birkdale.
+If he contends at either, the conversation could shift.

 Until then, his return stands as a cautionary tale rather than a triumph: not a failure, exactly — just not the blockbuster comeback the Tour wanted to sell.